SEKOIA-IO/documentation/docs/operation_center/templates.md

-This page is not available anymore.
+This page does not exist anymore.

 Old Rules Template feature has been migrated to Rules Catalog feature, for which documentation is available here: